-- Preparation is a dominant principle for effective management of newly emerging disease conditions. - An agreement which determines eligibility for compensation, funding responsibility, and financial assistance must be established and accepted amongst the federal government, provincial/territorial governments, and the farmed animal industry, in advance of all future disasters.

-Staff numbers must be sufficient to meet day-to-day operational activities as well as allowing for significant training activities in exercises and other outbreak management activities.
+- An agreement which determines eligibility for compensation, funding responsibility, and financial assistance must be established and accepted amongst the federal government, provincial/territorial governments, and the farmed animal industry, in advance of all future disasters. - Staff numbers must be sufficient to meet day-to-day operational activities as well as allowing for significant training activities in exercises and other outbreak management activities.